ASOB16012U Socio-cultural Differentiation

 - Type of assessment

-The portfolio assignments must be no longer than 15 pages.
+A written take-home essay is defined as an assignment that addresses one or more questions.
+The exam is based on the course syllabus, i.e. the literature set by the teacher.
+The written take-home essay must be no longer than 10 pages.
 For group assignments, an extra 5 pages is added per additional student.
 Further details for this exam form can be found in the Curriculum and in the General Guide to Examinations at KUnet.

 - Exam registration requirements